insarlab/MintPy/docs/README.md

 #### 2.2 Customized processing recipe

 MintPy is a toolbox with individual utility scripts.
-Simply run the script with `-h / --help` to see its usage, you could build your own customized processing recipe!
+Simply run the script with `-h / --help` to see its usage, and you can build your own customized processing recipe!
 [Here](https://github.com/insarlab/MintPy/blob/main/scripts/compare_velocity_with_diff_tropo.sh) is an example to compare the velocities estimated from displacement time-series with different tropospheric delay corrections.

 #### 2.3 Build on top of `mintpy` module

-MintPy is modulized in Python with utilities classes and functions and well commented in the code level.
+MintPy is modularized in Python with utility classes and functions, and is well-commented at the code level.
 Users who are familiar with Python could build their own functions and modules on top of [`mintpy.objects`](https://github.com/insarlab/MintPy/tree/main/src/mintpy/objects) and [`mintpy.utils`](https://github.com/insarlab/MintPy/tree/main/src/mintpy/utils).
 However, we don't have a complete API document website yet (maybe you can contribute this!).
 Below is an example of reading the 3D matrix of displacement time-series from an HDF5 file.

 ```python
 from mintpy.utils import readfile